-- There are bicycle storage rooms in the basement level of Carlaw Park.
-These are rooms 832-006, 833-004, 836-005, and 838-G41. - You may not store a bicycle in your room or any area other than the bicycle storage area unless this has been arranged with the Accommodation team. - Please note that if you wish to leave your bicycle over the summer, you must arrange this with the Accommodation team.
-If you leave your bicycle over the summer without authorisation, it will be deemed abandoned property and we will dispose of it accordingly. - The University of Auckland assumes no responsibility for your bicycle while it is parked or stored within our properties.
-We strongly recommend that you insure your bicycle and keep it securely locked with a D lock (chains and padlocks are often insufficient) at all times
+- There is a storage room 838-G41 on the Ground Floor for all bicycles, scooters and large sports equipment. - You may not store a bicycle or e-scooter within your flat.
+Under no circumstances can electric bikes or scooters be taken up to your rooms. - Please note that if you wish to store your bicycle/e-scooter over the summer you must arrange this with the Accommodation team.
+If you leave your bicycle or scooter without authorisation it will be deemed abandoned property and we will dispose of it accordingly. - University of Auckland assumes no responsibility for your bicycle or e-scooter while it is parked or stored within our properties.
+We strongly recommend that you insure your bicycle or e-scooter and keep it securely locked with a D lock (chains and padlocks are often insufficient) at all times.